 Fitness hybrids are excellent choices for someone who is pretty serious about riding their bike.
-These bikes sacrifice a little bit of comfort in order to save weight and deliver more speed.
+These sacrifice a little bit of comfort in order to save weight and deliver more speed.
 They also lean you forward a little bit to allow you to use not only your quadriceps, but also the full power of your glutes.

 If you don’t struggle with back, shoulder or wrist pain, and want to really get a great fat burn in, this is an excellent choice.
-In my experience, these bikes are favored by runners and bodybuilders who want to add some low-impact cardio to their routine.
+In my experience, these bicycles are favored by runners and bodybuilders who want to add some low-impact cardio to their routine.
 They are also a top pick for commuters.

-Comfort Bikes are designed to sit you as upright as possible.
+Comfort Bicycles are designed to sit you as upright as possible.
 This helps take pressure off of your hands and lets the core of your body support its own weight.
 These bikes often incorporate shocks to help lessen the jarring of the road, and, quite simply, are a lot of fun to ride.
-If you are interested in mixing up your workout with a regular bike ride but are not looking to train for something insane — like complete a triathlon or do a century ride — this bike is just the ticket.
+If you are interested in mixing up your workout with a regular ride but are not looking to train for something insane — like complete a triathlon or do a century ride — this bicycle is just the ticket.
 (Although I have seen people do their first triathlon on these bikes, and have seen plenty of people ride 50+ miles on them in a single day — it’s just not the most efficient setup.)

 Proper Sizing Is Based On Height

-A good-quality bike will come in different frame sizes.
+A good-quality bicycle will come in different frame sizes.
 Typically the frame height is going to be measured from where the pedal crankshaft enters the bike up to where the seat post is.
 The different frame sizes ensure that no matter how tall you are, you will be able to correctly:

 - Reach the Pedals with the optimal leg length for power